rajsandhu/2023-blog-project/README.md

 # 2023-blog-project
-a webdev demo project with a simple shape: blog
+## a webdev demo project with a simple shape: blog

+iterations:
+1. hello world
+2. (this one) single page, HTML only with no HTML attributes
+3. multiple pages, hyperlinked to each other, with some external links to media